 Installment loan (Ratenkredit) & Car loan (Autokredit)

-The best way to look for an installment loan is by comparing various banks via a comparison tool like Verivox.
-The platform is only available in German; however, when using Chrome as a browser, do a right-click and select ‘translate page to English’.
+Verivox is only available in German; however, when using Chrome as a browser, right-click and select ‘translate page to English’.

 You can choose the type of loan and the conditions needed; up to 100.000 euros with a duration of up to 10 years are possible.
-Verivox compares various banks, highlighting possible features such as a digital contract, same-day payout, possibility of repayment breaks, monthly payback rate, and possible interest rate.
+Verivox compares various banks, highlighting possible features such as a digital contract, same-day payout, possibility of repayment breaks, monthly payback rate, and possible interest rate, and gives you access to the results directly.
 All inquiries via Verivox are SCHUFA-neutral, as they are loan conditions inquiries.

 When comparing interest rates, be sure always to compare the annual percentage rate (effektiver Jahreszins), as unlike the nominal interest rate (Sollzins), it also includes the processing fee and other costs.